-Once you have recognized and listed the major Ecosystems of your fictional world, you may want to explore them further.
-This useful template can be used for exploring Ecosystems in a geofiction or for background research fictional book, here is a useful template to help you get started:
+Once you have recognized and listed the major ecosystems of your fictional world, you may want to explore them further.
+This helpful template can be used for exploring them in a geofiction or for background research in a fiction book:

-What service or services does the ecosystem provide?
-Does the ecosystem interact with any other ecosystems?
+- Service: What service or services does the ecosystem provide?
+Does the it interact with any other ecosystems?

-What type of Ecosystem is it?
+- Type: What type of ecosystem is it?
 Is it artificial, real, or a combination of the two?

-Whereabouts is the ecosystem located?
-Provide a a geographical description and if your ecosystem is stationary, provide coordinates for where the ecosystem can be found.
+- Location: Whereabouts is the ecosystem located?
+Provide a geographical description.
+If your ecosystem is stationary, provide coordinates for where the ecosystem can be found.

-What plants are involved in the delivery of your ecosystem?
+- Flora: What plants are involved in the delivery of your ecosystem?
 List the types of plants and their population numbers.
 Are there any plants that live outside the ecosystem that interact with it?
-Are any of the plants endangered or over populated?
+Are any of the plants endangered or overpopulated?
 Do any of the plants provide a threat to the ecosystem?

-What structures exist within the Ecosystem?
+- Structures: What structures exist within the ecosystem?
 What are the significant features of your structures?
 Which of these structures enhance the ecosystem?
 Which structures provide a hindrance?

-If you were a Scientist who was observing your Ecosystem what would you notice?
-How do the plants, animals and structures interact?
+- Observations of Interactions: If you were a scientist who was observing your ecosystem, what would you notice?
+How do the plants, animals, and structures interact?
 Are there any significant cycles or dependencies?

 - Worldbuilders: Epona